slz4025/mini-suite/README.md

 ![demo](./media/readme.png)

-The document editor allows you edit a markdown file.
+The document editor allows you edit a markdown file as a series of blocks.
+A new block is formed wherever there is a double new-line in your markdown contents.
+You can explore other markdown files that are linked from the markdown file you are currently viewing/editing.

 After you [setup](#setup) your environment, you can create/edit a markdown file via `doc my_file.md`.